johntarus/portfolio-site/README.md

   </a>
 </p>

-> This is Avneesh's portfolio, feel free to use it and contribute to it
+> This is John's portfolio, feel free to use it and contribute to it

 ![Avneesh's portfolio banner](https://user-images.githubusercontent.com/76690419/149654118-3cc524c0-9772-4eb0-a86f-e1d2e532abcb.png)